Andy Delort

-Andy Delort (أندي ديلور; born 9 October 1991) is a professional footballer who plays as a striker for Régional 2 club Ajaccio.
+Andy Delort (أندي ديلور; born 9 October 1991) is a professional footballer who plays as a striker for Régional 1 club Ajaccio.

 Born in France, Delort was a France under-20 youth international before representing Algeria at senior level.
 He has also played for the France beach soccer team.

-Career
+Club career

 Early career

 Delort was born in Sète, France, to a father of Romani descent, and a mother of Algerian descent.
 He started his career at Sète.
 He joined Ajaccio in 2008, having finished top scorer at France U19 league level with 30 goals.
 After coming through Ajaccio's youth ranks, he attracted interest from Bordeaux and Borussia Dortmund.
 After enjoying a trial at Borussia Dortmund, playing in the reserve team with Mario Götze and Shinji Kagawa, Dortmund offered him a contract.
 However, he chose to join Nîmes because of manager Jean-Michel Cavalli, claiming "a player who leapfrogs, burns his wings".

 Delort played his first game of Ligue 2 for Nîmes on 30 August 2009, coming on as a 53rd-minute substitute against Metz.
 During the season, he was rarely used in the first team making only three substitute appearances.